Alice-MacQueen/2020-08-17-utexas-onlin/_includes/dc/setup-r.md

 * Once it's installed, open RStudio to make sure it works and you don't get any error messages.

+### R Packages

-* After installing R and RStudio, you need to install the `tidyverse` and 'cowplot' packages.
+* After installing R and RStudio, you need to install the `tidyverse` and `cowplot` packages.
 Start RStudio by double-clicking the icon and then type:
   `install.packages(c("tidyverse", "cowplot"))`.
 You can also do this by going to Tools -> Install Packages and typing the names of the packages you want to install, separated by a comma.